bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 #### Determine the split metric
 There are a number of methods that we can use:

- - Classification accuracy
+ - Classification error
  - Gini Index
  - Information gain
  - etc.

-For now, we will use classification accuracy.
+For now, we will use classification error as the total misclassifications in the split divided by the total observations in the split.